MonicaLRomo/SSMS-Project-/README.md

 Technologies used were SSMS, SSRS, and Visio.

-To be able to view the WorkOrderReport, you will need to click on the download raw file icon.
+To be able to view the Work Order Report, you will need to click on the download raw file icon.
 The Logical and Physical Data Models will be easily viewed in Visio.

 You will be able to run this project on your SSMS (SQL Server Management Studio).